 Wikipedia manager Jimmy Wales in 2006 at a Wikimania conference discussing the identification and elimination of trolls.

-The activity of internet trolls has recently become a major issue, with new measures in process and in debate.
+The activity of internet trolls has become a major issue, with new measures in process and in debate.
 A well known Wikipedia article refers to different applications of the term troll.
 Standard advice is to ignore rather than to engage with a troll.
 Wikipedia is strongly associated with trolling.
-Larry Sanger of Citizendium explicitly referred to trolls in his acute dissatisfaction with the “anyone can edit” policy on Wikipedia, which has granted a general license to the use of pseudonyms.
+Larry Sanger of Citizendium explicitly referred to trolls in his acute dissatisfaction with the “anyone can edit” policy on Wikipedia, granting a general license to the use of pseudonyms.

 At large, the pseudonymous phenomenon of trolling varies from militant teenage aggression to more sustained and menacing attack by seasoned cyber agitators.
-Some critics say that all web users must be registered with their real name, and that all websites in defiance of this precaution should be eliminated from the web.
+Some critics say that all web users must be registered with their real name and image identity; moreover, all websites in defiance of this precaution should be eliminated from the web.
 Until such a development occurs, the internet is uncivilised.

 Gerald Joe Moreno, alias Equalizer, was not a typical troll, being known by his real name at his website.
-However, many of his blogs exhibit a pseudonym, and in this respect he can be considered a type of troll.
+However, many of his blogs exhibited a pseudonym.
+In this respect, he can certainly be considered a troll.
 Many readers of Equalizer blogs did not understand that Moreno was the author.
 An increasingly general public impression of the troll phenomenon (certainly in Britain) is that of a miscreant who attacks and slurs while concealing personal identity.

 Moreno (SSS108, Equalizer) assumed that he was victorious in his 2007 online repudiation of myself.
-Using the pseudonym of Joe108, he posted a brief item of a few lines on digg.com, a popular American site.
+Using the pseudonym of Joe108, he posted a brief item of five lines on digg.com, a popular American site.
 He asserted:

 Troll boasts are notorious for a deceptive sense of inflation.
 The so-called “diatribe” was my complaint arising from Moreno’s censorious Wikipedia User page (dated 2006) against my publishing venture.
-Some observers say that the complaint did not ramble, but made a point, as indicated by the acute reaction of the web militant.
-I did not claim to be a researcher into the “Sai Controversy,” which is an apologist phrase, but instead referred to some relevant data in relation to my own case (the updated version is at Wikipedia Issues).
+Some observers say that the complaint did not ramble, but made a strong point, which Moreno evasively resisted.
+I did not claim to be a researcher into the “Sai Controversy,” an apologist phrase, instead referring to some relevant data concerning my own case (the updated version is at Wikipedia Issues).

 I responded to the overbearing gestures with a detailed refutation of the supposed victory.
 My lengthy Response to Moreno (2007) was conveniently ignored by the contested entity, in preference for the five line frivolity posted on digg.com.